pkardas/notes/books/fundamentals-of-architecture.md

 ## Chapter 1: Introduction

-THe industry does not have a good definition of software architecture.
+The industry does not have a good definition of software architecture.

 > Architecture is about the important stuff... whatever that is ~ Ralph Johnson